 If you’re thinking about flying with your child on your lap, consider the risks before making that decision.
-I believe you’ll find that no amount of savings in airfare would make it worthwhile.
+You’ll find that no amount of savings in airfare would make it worthwhile.

 You may have heard the terminology lap child or lap baby when it comes to the infant policy of airlines.
 Many airlines offer free airfare for domestic flights in the United States for children under the age of two if they travel on the lap of an adult.
 Some airlines (like Delta) will even allow a 12 year old to hold a lap child during flight.